Millennials: Technology

+Music

+From the late 1990s to early 2010s, genres such as nu metal, post-grunge, pop-punk, emo, metalcore, and teen pop were popular among millennials.
+Nu metal band Linkin Park was one of the most successful with millennial audiences, with their album Hybrid Theory being certified Diamond.
+Authors William Strauss and Neil Howe saw teen pop like Britney Spears as emblematic of a cultural shift, away from the Gen X grunge period of the early-mid 1990s to a more optimistic sound.
+Hip-hop and R&B were also popular with millennials, with artists such as Eminem, Beyoncé, and 50 Cent.
+In the 2000s and early 2010s, indie rock groups such as the Strokes, the Killers, and the Yeah Yeah Yeahs garnered popularity among millennials, proliferating into offshoots like the garage rock revival, post-punk revival, and indie sleaze.
+The early 2010s also saw the popularity of indie folk music (sometimes referred to as "stomp clap hey") and recession pop.
+In 2017, research suggested nearly half of 18 to 34 year olds living in the UK had attended a live music event in the previous year.

-Millennials came of age in a time where the entertainment industry began to be affected by the Internet.
+Millennials came of age in a time when the entertainment industry, including music, began to be affected by the Internet.
 Using artificial intelligence, Joan Serrà and his team at the Spanish National Research Council studied the massive Million Song Dataset and found that between 1955 and 2010, popular music has gotten louder, while the chords, melodies, and types of sounds used have become increasingly homogenized.
-Indeed, producers seem to be engaging in a "Loudness war," with the intention of attracting more and more audience members.
-Serrà and his colleagues wrote, "...old tune with slightly simpler chord progressions, new instrument sonorities that were in agreement with current tendencies, and recorded with modern techniques that allowed for increased loudness levels could be easily perceived as novel, fashionable, and groundbreaking."
+Indeed, producers seem to be engaging in a "loudness war", with the intention of attracting more and more audience members.
 While the music industry has long been accused of producing songs that are louder and blander, this is the first time the quality of songs is comprehensively studied and measured.
+Modern pop music has also been noted for its usage of the "millennial whoop", a melodic pattern that became popular in the late 2000s and 2010s.
 Additional research showed that within the past few decades, popular music has gotten slower; that majorities of listeners young and old preferred older songs rather than keeping up with new ones; that the language of popular songs were becoming more negative psychologically; and that lyrics were becoming simpler and more repetitive, approaching one-word sheets, something measurable by observing how efficiently lossless compression algorithms (such as the LZ algorithm) handled them.

+Counterculture

 In modern society, there are inevitably people who refuse to conform to the dominant culture and seek to do the exact opposite; given enough time, the anti-conformists will become more homogeneous with respect to their own subculture, making their behavior the opposite to any claims of counterculture.
 This synchronization occurs even if more than two choices are available, such as multiple styles of beard rather than whether or not to have a beard.
 Mathematician Jonathan Touboul of Brandeis University who studies how information propagation through society affects human behavior calls this the hipster effect.

-Once a highly successful genre on radio and then television, soap operas—characterized by melodramatic plots focused on interpersonal affairs and cheap production value—has been declining in viewership since the 1990s.
-Experts believe that this is due to their failure to attract younger demographics, the tendency of modern audiences have shorter attention spans, and the rise of reality television in the 1990s.
-Nevertheless, Internet streaming services do offer materials in the serial format, a legacy of soap operas.
-However, the availability of such on-demand platforms saw to it that soap operas would never again be the cultural phenomenon they were in the twentieth century, especially among the younger generations, not least because cliffhangers could no longer capture the imagination of the viewers the way they did in the past, when television shows were available as scheduled, not on demand.